-An advisory committee shall be appointed by the Weber County Commission to review all completed applications and prioritize them according to the funding criteria set forth in Section VII.
+An advisory committee shall be appointed by the Weber County Commission to review all completed applications and prioritize them according to the funding criteria set forth in Section VI.

 Prior to reviewing any application, members of the advisory committee and County Commission shall declare any known conflicts of interest.
-An individual that has a present or future financial interest, direct or indirect, in a small business that has applied for Weber CARES funds may participate in reviewing an application, but shall abstain from voting on that matter.
+An individual that has a present or future financial interest, direct or indirect, in a small business that has applied for Weber CARES funds may participate in reviewing an application but shall abstain from voting on that matter.

 Prior to making a funding recommendation to the Weber County Commission, the advisory committee shall meet with assigned legal counsel to determine if the applications comply with applicable federal and state requirements.
 Applications not in compliance shall be removed and not considered.